valeste/valeste.github.io/_posts/2023-04-25-wt-epi-cell-protocol.md

 tags: protocol
 ---

-This draft is version 0.23.04.19.
+This draft is version 0.30.04.19.

 # *Objective*
 Isolate epithelial tissue from wild *Botryllus schlosseri*.
 This means the colonies have not been introduced to recirculating seawater system at UWT and instead are dissected withing the same 5 hour window that they are removed from sampling locations.
-To adjust for the lack of quarantine period prior to dissections in the original protocol, we have doubled the concentration of antibiotics throughout this procedure.

 # *Materials*